SummaryStudents learn about weight by building a spring scale from a slinky and observing how it responds to objects with different masses.

 - Using a marker, make a short, horizontal line on the paper at the place that the pencil is pointing to, and label it "0."

-- Drop one of the light objects (i.e., penny, marble, quarter) into the cup.
+- Drop one of the light objects (such as a penny, marble, quarter) into the cup.
 After the cup stops bouncing, make a line to show the pencil's new position and label it "1."

 - One by one, drop each of six differing objects into the cup.
 Each time, mark the position of the pencil and label the mark with the number of objects.